 Day 10: Zürich

-A bustling city with historical charm, Zürich offers a change of pace after days spent amidst nature.
-We arrived at Zürich from St Moritz at night, and started the next (and last) day exploring the city.
-Besides taking a day trip out to see the Rhine Falls, we explored the Zürich Old Town and caught the sunset at Lindenhof.
+The last day in our Switzerland itinerary is none other than Zürich, a bustling city with historical charm that offers a change of pace after days spent amidst nature.
+We arrived in Zürich from St Moritz at night, and started the next (and last) day exploring the city.
+Besides taking a day trip out to see the Rhine Falls, we explored Zürich Old Town and caught the sunset at Lindenhof.

 At this point, our Swiss Travel Pass had expired, so we got around either by public buses or by foot.